-A few sites actively mitigate these issues with a simple technique: utilizing the mouse hover state to display additional information or images – right within the list item, when the user moves their cursor over it.
-During our usability study of 19 leading e-commerce sites, this extra layer of hover-enabled textual or visual information was observed to drastically reduce wasteful “pogo-sticking”, where the user heads back and forth between the product list and product pages only to discard irrelevant products.
+A few sites actively mitigate these issues with a simple technique: utilizing the mouse hover state to display additional information or images — right within the list item, when the user moves their cursor over it.
+Our usability testing consistently shows that this extra layer of hover-enabled textual or visual information is observed to drastically reduce users’ wasteful “pogo-sticking”, where the user heads back and forth between the product list and product pages only to discard irrelevant products.

-Displaying additional list item information on mouse hover therefore leads to less time spent on irrelevant products, and more time spent with relevant ones – resulting in an overall higher rate of success at the tested e-commerce sites adopting this design.
-Clearly this benefits both users and business.
-Yet, our usability benchmarks reveal that just 6% of e-commerce sites display additional textual information on hover, and only 18% show additional images on hover.
-In other words 76% of e-commerce sites don’t utilize this powerful hover state.
+We consistently observe that displaying additional list item information on mouse hover leads to less time spent on irrelevant products, and more time spent with relevant ones — resulting in an overall higher rate of success at the tested e-commerce sites adopting this design.

 Product List Design is a Balancing Act